-- Use denatured alcohol to clean resin off of bridge bases, lights, scribes and other equipment while the resin is still wet.
+- Use denatured alcohol to clean resin off bridge bases, lights, scribes and other equipment while the resin is still wet.
 Once cured it is extremely difficult to remove without damaging the equipment.

 - Fold up a paper towel and place it in your tool box under your bridge.
 This will keep any resin or alcohol from dripping into the toolbox where it may damage the foam liner or the vacuum cup on your bridge.
 Replace as necessary.

 - Check to make sure your UV light and injector are working properly before and after every repair.
 It’s much easier to address any issues at those times than it is once you have started the repair process.

 - After every repair check to see that you have enough resin, polish, razor blades, burs, curing tabs and end seals to get you through the next one to two weeks of anticipated business.
 We send out a lot of orders next day air simply because customers wait until they run out of something before ordering more.
-This isn’t really a maintenance tip but a very good habit to develop.
+This isn’t really a maintenance tip but an excellent habit to develop.

-All of the above can save you a considerable amount of time, money and frustration.
+All the above can save you a considerable amount of time, money and frustration.
 There are exceptions to the rule but more often than not I can tell how successful a windshield repair technician is by looking at his or her toolbox.
 If the tools are clean and in good condition they are generally doing pretty well but if their tools are missing or covered in resin and grime they are probably having a tough go of it.

-In closing I’ll add that customers tend to appreciate technicians with clean well-organized tools.
+In closing, I’ll add that customers tend to appreciate technicians with clean well-organized tools.
 It’s a sign of professionalism and pride in workmanship.
+Remember, tools are an investment worth protecting.